LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 SIFT are incoherent with prediction by depth.
 * filter candidate matches by projecting them onto depth to get 3D points, followed by running RANSAC on 3D Helmert transformation model.

-## 2. Deep learning feature matching methods underperform on high resolution images, it helps with tiling scheme.
+## 2. Deep learning feature matching methods underperform on high resolution images, it can be improved with tiling scheme.

 Deep learning feature matching methods often provide inaccurate features for different reasons:
 * network trained on small images in order to perform in real-time, with SuperGlue as a representative;